 Harrison holds the dubious distinction of serving the shortest term in office of any U.S. President.
 He studied medicine at the University of Pennsylvania but dropped out to join the Army.
 In a cruel twist of fate, Harrison died exactly one month after taking office.
 Cause of death?
 Pneumonia.

 If Harrison had finished his studies, his future may have been quite different.
-He may have gone on to become a doctor or a surgeon.
+He may have gone on to pursue a medical doctorate or surgery.
 Today's top medical professionals require extensive schooling.
 They often have four years of undergraduate studies, four years of medical school and up to eight years of internships and residency.
 To compensate for their extensive knowledge, physicians and surgeons earn average annual incomes of $187,200 depending on their specialty, according to the BLS.

 Degree: Bachelor's degree in geology

 As a member of the "Pioneer" class of 1895, Hoover was among the first to graduate from what was then known as the Leland Stanford Jr. University.
 At what is now known simply as Stanford University, Hoover earned a bachelor's degree in geology.
 Regrettably, his term in office coincided with The Great Depression.
 Perhaps history would judge him differently had his degree been in economics instead.